tunasu3/fitness-data-module/README.md

 Due to the small dataset size, the classification accuracy may be misleading.
 Since the model was trained on a limited number of samples, the reported performance metrics should be interpreted with caution.
 This highlights the importance of dataset size and diversity in supervised learning tasks.

-To improve robustness, cross-validation can be applied to reduce evaluation bias.
+To improve robustness, 5-fold cross-validation was applied to the classification model to reduce evaluation bias and obtain a more reliable performance estimate.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Clustering